Wholefood Soulfood Kitchen

 bowl of vegetarian chili con carne topped with fresh avocado slices and plain yogurt.

 This meatless chili makes the perfect comfort food for the whole family.
-Besides legumes it also includes fresh veggies, making this dish high in nutrients and fiber.
+Besides legumes it also includes fresh veggies, making this dish high in plant based protein and fiber.

 For more quick one-pot recipes see Sweet Potato Red Lentil Curry, Loubia (Moroccan Beans), Potato Goulash.